bregman-arie/devops-resources/README.md

 ### Operating Systems

 Deep dive into operation system internals.
-I would say choose Linux but I must admin I'm biased.
+I would say choose Linux but I must admit I'm biased.<br>
-If you did choose Linux, here is a list of resources that will help you learn Linux
+If you do choose Linux eventually, here is a list of resources that will help you learn Linux.<br>
+Also, don't waste a second on picking the right distribution.
+For learning OS concepts and internals, any distribution would work fine.

 Name | Comments
 :------|:------: